-Given that AMD's Radeon GPUs come already installed in many PCs, you might have a built-in FPS tracker and not even know it.
+Given that AMD's Radeon GPUs come already installed in many PCs, you might have a built-in frame rate tracker and not even know it.
 Fortunately, it's very easy to make use of AMD Relive.
 It requires an AMD HD 7700 or newer and the latest drivers installed.

-To find your FPS, right-click on the desktop and select AMD Radeon Settings from the pop-up menu.
+Step 1: To find your frame rate, right-click on the desktop and select AMD Radeon Settings from the pop-up menu.

-The Settings window appears on your screen.
-Select In-Game listed on the left and then click the down arrow located under In-game FPS counter shown on the right.
+Select In-Game listed on the left and then click the Down Arrow located under In-Game FPS Counter shown on the right.
 Select one of four locations from the drop-down menu.

-Serving up frame rate counts since 1999, Fraps is a free, easy-to-use frame-counting tool that quietly sits in your taskbar.
-The program is fairly tiny, with the download weighing in at a measly 2.2MB, smaller than most MP3 files.
+Serving up frame-rate counts since 1999, Fraps is a free, easy-to-use frame-counting tool that quietly sits in your task bar.
+The program is fairly tiny, with the download weighing in at a measly 2.2MB.

 Any game you play from here on out will have a yellow number displayed in the corner of your screen.
 That number represents your game's current frame rate.

-Once you exit the game, however, the Fraps FPS counter can behave erratically.
+Once you exit the game, however, the Fraps counter can behave erratically.
 Although the issue usually doesn't appear in Windows, at times it will pop up.
 If you want to close it while not playing games, right-click on the icon and select Exit Fraps on the pop-up menu.
-You can start it again by locating it on the Start Menu, or by typing Fraps in the taskbar search field.
+You can start it again by locating it on the Start Menu or by typing "Fraps" in the task bar search field.